fleetdm/fleet/handbook/business-operations/README.md

 ### Sightseeing tour
-During their onboarding at Fleet, new team members are asked to schedule a sightseeing tour call with People operations.
+During their first day at Fleet, new team members join a sightseeing tour call with the acting Head of People (CEO).
 During this call, the new team member will participate in an interactive tour that includes:
+- Handbook: values, purpose, key pages to pay special attention to
 - GitHub issues: the living bloodstream of the company.
 - Kanban boards: the bulletin board of quests you can get and how you update status and let folks know things are done.
 - Google Calendar: the future.